Honey West (TV series): Reception

-Honey West was cancelled after just one season.
-This came down to two factors: competition from Gomer Pyle, U.S.M.C., and financial considerations.
+Honey West was cancelled after just one season, largely because of competition from the more established Gomer Pyle, U.S.M.C. and financial considerations.
 ABC executives reportedly decided it would be cheaper to import The Avengers and air it in the same time slot rather than produce Honey West at a significantly steeper price.

-Nonetheless, Francis received nominations for a Golden Globe Award and a Best Actress Emmy for her performance, winning for the former.
+While the series was short-lived, it was one of the high-water marks of Francis's professional career.
+She received nominations for a Golden Globe Award and a Best Actress Emmy, the latter for which she was declared the winner.

-The series was rerun in the late 1990s as part of TV Land's inaugural lineup, and occasionally aired on Decades, now Catchy Comedy.
+The series was rerun in the late 1990s as part of TV Land's inaugural lineup.
+It also occasionally aired on Decades (currently Catchy Comedy).

 Home media

 In 2006, Delta Home Entertainment released the entire series on Region 0 DVD in the UK.

 VCI Entertainment issued a North American Region 1 DVD release of the series in September 2008.

 Print adaptations

-Gold Key Comics issued a one-shot comic book adaptation of the television series in 1966, scripted by Paul S. Newman, with artwork by Jack Sparling.
+Gold Key Comics issued a one-shot comic book adaptation of the television series in September 1966, scripted by Paul S. Newman, with artwork by Jack Sparling.
 Overlook Press published Honey West - This Girl For Hire, a novel, in 2005.
 From 2010-2013, Moonstone (comics) produced Honey West comics, a hardcover novel, and a two paperbacks.
 BearManor Media, in 2011, published a profusely illustrated 228-page tribute to the series, examining it in detail with interviews of the surviving cast members, and listings of websites, addresses, bibliographies, episode synopses, and an appendix.